 8) People are clueless

-When you enter the rabbit hole of dedicated self improvement, you really start to notice how messed up everything is & how clueless people are.
+When you enter the rabbit hole of dedicated self-improvement, you really start to notice how messed up everything is & how clueless people are.

 1) People are in such ”blissful” ignorance of fast food and what the media tells them is “healthy”, that it will begin to disgust you.
-They have no idea what they are putting into their bodies and half the information given to them is completely false.
-“Cholesterol is bad, high carb low fat diets are good.”
+They have no idea what they are putting into their bodies and half the information was given to them is completely false.
+“Cholesterol is bad, high carb low-fat diets are good.”
 It’s moronic advice but to the average folk, you are the idiot when you break out of these social norms.
 It can be frustrating.
 Don’t compare yourself to others, but knowledge is power.

 2) Nobody understands the fact that you can shape your reality however you want.
 When you become more positive and start to see the results of attitude change, intention & the law of attraction, just hearing someone walk into the office and sarcastically say “another day in paradise,” makes you want to cringe.